sezanzeb/input-remapper/README.md

 ## Installation

 Below are instructions for certain distributions.
-If your distribution is not included, we provide `Manual installation` instructions.
+If your distribution is not included, below we provide `Manual installation` instructions.

 We welcome contributors for missing distributions.

 Please note that distributions may lag with the latest bug fixes.
-For some users, it may be desirable to install the latest version using the `Manual installation` method below.
+For some users, it may be desirable to install the latest version using the `Manual installation`.

 ##### Manjaro/Arch